rjohnson4444/sports-addict/README.md

 A social media sports (NBA) fan application.
 The best way to keep up with your favorite NBA team.

 Note: The production site uses SportRadar API.
-The free demo will expire on February 28.
+The free API demo from SportRadar will expire on February 28, so it may affect the quality of the production site.

 [Production Link](http://sports-addict.herokuapp.com/)